How to avoid conflict in family wealth planning

 As global wealth has increased, it isn’t surprising that the provision of family office services has grown to assist with these matters.
 But family offices rarely just focus on the financial, they often have to deal with issues that are far more personal.
 Because where there is family and money, there is a potential for conflict.

-Our recent webinar, ‘Family Offices – Avoiding Conflict’, in which I was joined by experts from Deloitte, Saranac Partners and Baker McKenzie, discussed the various potential causes of conflict in large wealthy families – from the different generations holding opposing values and world views, to the resentment that can brew among various branches of the family in everything from remuneration to risk appetite.
+Our webinar, ‘Family Offices – Avoiding Conflict’, in which we were joined by experts from Deloitte, Saranac Partners and Baker McKenzie, discussed the various potential causes of conflict in large wealthy families – from the different generations holding opposing values and world views, to the resentment that can brew among various branches of the family in everything from remuneration to risk appetite.

 Avoiding conflict should always be at the forefront of the mind of advisers to wealthy families, but sometimes the really big issues that produce the potential for family conflict can often seem insurmountable.